jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 </div>

-# Handle a Real-World Stream of ADS-B Data
+# Process a Real-World Stream of ADS-B Data

 In this part of the tutorial, a stream of [ADS-B data](https://de.wikipedia.org/wiki/Automatic_Dependent_Surveillance) (Automatic Dependent Surveillance-Broadcast) is processed with BBoxDB Streams.
-ADS-B data contains the position data of aircraft.
-The GUI of BBoxDB is used to show live data of aircraft (containing the position, height, heading, call sign, and much more).
+ADS-B data contains data of aircraft (containing the position, height, heading, call sign, and much more).
+The GUI of BBoxDB is used to show live data of aircraft.
 Continuous queries such as *which aircraft is currently in the airspace over Berlin?* can be performed.

 In this tutorial, the data is fetched from two input sources:

 * A local ADS-B receiver
 * The website [ADSBHub.org](https://www.adsbhub.org/)

-As a local ADS-B receiver, an AirNav USB-Stick is used.
+As the local ADS-B receiver, an AirNav USB-Stick is used in this tutorial.
 This is a small USB-receiver that is delivered together with an antenna.
 The receiver can be bought at websites such as [Amazon](https://www.amazon.de/gp/product/B07K47P7XD) or eBay.

 <div align="center" style="padding-bottom:20px">
 <a href="https://jnidzwetzki.github.io/bboxdb/images/adsb_receiver.jpg"><img src="https://jnidzwetzki.github.io/bboxdb/images/adsb_receiver.jpg" width="400"></a>